populse/mia_processes/docs/html/_sources/documentation/bricks/stats/spm/Level1Design.rst.txt

         ex.
 [None, [1, 0]]

 - *sess_multi <=> sess.multi* [#label]_
     A \*.mat file containing details of the multiple experimental conditions for each session (a list of items which are a filename).
 This \*.mat file must include the following cell arrays (each 1 x n): names, onsets and durations.
 This option can be used to load in one go all the information that can also be given with the ``sess_cond_names``, ``sess_cond_onsets`` and ``sess_cond_durations``.
-The time, parametric and orthogonalise effects can also be included (please see spm documentation for more informations).
+The time, parametric and orthogonalise effects can also be included (please see spm documentation for more information).
 In a general way ``sess_multi`` can be defined as:

     .. code-block:: python